Required Minimum Distributions (RMDs)

 What is an RMD?

 RMD stands for required minimum distribution.
-The IRS requires certain people to withdraw a prescribed amount from qualified retirement plans and IRAs or face a stiff penalty (actually egregious or usurious is a better description since the penalty equals 50% of the required amount not withdrawn).
+The IRS requires certain people to withdraw a prescribed amount from qualified retirement plans and IRAs or face a stiff penalty.

 Who must take RMDs?